nrminor/destroy_ds_stores/README.md

 cargo install --path=.
 ```

-This will compile the tool put `dds` on your system $PATH and make it available throughout your file system.
+This will compile the tool and put `dds` on your user $PATH to make it available throughout your file system.
 Here's a quick look at what comes up when you run `dds -h`:

 ```
 A command line tool that deletes the `.DS_Store` system files commonly found around MacOS filesystems.Please note that Finder may behave differently after running `dds`